Mandevilla vines can be found throughout the Americas in tropical and subtropical regions.

-Rose-colored flowers are shaped like trumpets (rock trumpet) on this handsome vine and are 3″ or more in diameter.
+Rose-colored trumpet-shaped flowers (rock trumpet) are borne on this handsome vine and are 3″ or more in diameter.

 Give it a hanging basket in a sunny window if you prefer it long and trailing.

-Light: Give plants very high light indoors (near sunny south or east window).
+Light: Mandevilla grows best in full sun with at least 6 to 8 hours of direct sunlight each day.
+Give plants very high light indoors (near sunny south or east window).
 Outdoors give them direct sunlight.